howdyai/botkit/docs/readme-web.md

 # Botkit Web Connector

-The power of bots and conversational software can included in any website or app using Botkit's new web connector!
+The power of bots and conversational software can included in any website or app using Botkit's new connector!

 ## What is this?